Idaho Nursing Schools and Programs

 How long is nursing school in Idaho?

-The amount of time you spend in a Idaho nursing school will vary based upon the career path you choose.
-You can become a Certified Nursing Assistant (CNA) in as little as 6 to 12 weeks.
+The amount of time you spend in an Idaho nursing school will vary based on the career path you choose.
+You can become a CNA in as little as 6 to 12 weeks.
 Become a Licensed Practical Nurse (LPN) in 1 to 1.5 years.
-A Idaho Registered Nurse (RN) in 2 to 4 years.
-Or stay in nursing school longer to become a Nurse Practitioner in 6 to 8 years.
+An Idaho Registered Nurse (RN) in 2 to 4 years.
+Or stay in nursing school longer to become an NP in 6 to 8 years.

 Use the nursing program acronyms CNA, LPN, ASN, BSN, MSN, DNP, and PhD to help identify which Idaho nursing schools offer the length of program you desire.